tests-always-included/wick/formulas/wick-base/README.md

 Public: Install or remove packages on the target system.
 This handles the OS-specific tools that are used to install or remove the packages.
 If the package is named differently on various systems, it is up to the formula to address that, such as with the apache2 formula.

-* $1               - Name of package to install.
+* $1               - Name of package to manage, typically required.
+* --clean          - Cleans the cache of packages on the system.
 * --exists         - When set, returns true if the package exists.
 Does not install nor uninstall any package.
 * --uninstall      - When set, this will uninstall the package instead.
 * $YUM_ENABLE_REPO - Allows additional yum repositories.